📚 NVIDIA Profiling Basics

 Key Performance Insights:

-- Memory allocation dominates: 81.9% of total time spent on
+- Memory allocation dominates: 99.8% of total time spent in a single host allocation

 - Tiny data sizes: All memory operations are < 0.001 MB (4 float32 values = 16 bytes)